 For information on specific side-effects of lymphoma/CLL treatment and how to manage them, please click on the link below.

-Sexual intimacy during lymphoma treatment
+Sex and Sexual intimacy during lymphoma treatment

 A healthy sex life and sexual intimacy is a normal and important part of being human.
 So it’s important to talk about how your treatment may affect your sexuality.